Matb85/modular-slider/README.md

 # Modular Slider

-## A zero dependency slider with a modular approach, written in Typescript
+## A dependency-free slider with NO DOM manipulations, written in Typescript

 ### [Check out the demos here](https://matb85.github.io/modular-slider/)

 Modular Slider aims to deliver just what you want, while using the best of EcmaScript goodies.
 Here are some of its features:

-- :label: written in Typescript
+- :label: written in Typescript and ESM
-- :zap: relies on promises and async/await
+- :zap: relies on promises, async/await and event listeners
-- :art: modular architecture -> optimized for tree-shaking
+- :art: modular architecture - optimized for tree-shaking, weighs nothing in your final build
-- :fire: absolutely no DOM manipulation (only class/style attribute tweaks) by default
+- :fire: absolutely no DOM manipulations - no removing, adding or cloning nodes, just class and style attribute tweaks
-- :rocket: weighs nothing in your final build
+- :rocket: works perfectly with any frontend framework - does not break down v-dom thanks to no DOM manipulations
-- :boom: supports SSR - tested in [Nuxt.js](https://nuxtjs.org/) & [SvelteKit](https://kit.svelte.dev/)
+- :boom: supports SSR - tested in [Nuxt.js](https://nuxt.com/) & [SvelteKit](https://svelte.dev/)

-**this package ships as an esm module.**
+**This package ships as an esm module only.**

 ### Architecture